First Principles

 HWAI metrics

 Instead, we could make answering questions more engaging / interesting / rewarding.
 We could make it fun.
-We can write new, interesting, entertaining questions, and simultaneously whittle down to the most informative, most important questions to ask someone, if they have depression, or anxiety, etc.
+We can write new, interesting, entertaining questions, and simultaneously whittle down to the most informative, most important questions to ask someone, depending on if they have depression, or anxiety, etc.

 So what exactly is the goal here?